 We are fortunate at Allenby to have the services of Nit Works to conduct lice checks on all students (except those whose parents have indicated otherwise on the consent form).
 Lice checks happen three times a year during high risk times (after summer vacation, winter break and March break).
 Parents are asked to send students to school with “easy to check” hair (loose or simple pony tail).
 Volunteers are always appreciated to help escort students to and from the inspection location.

-Lice Check Coordinator – Maria Valencia
+Lice Check Coordinator – Louisa Marr

 Mental Health and Mindfulness